KxSystems/docs/docs/wp/gui/index.md

 to import the `c.cs` file mentioned in the introduction.
-While it is possible to construct a bespoke plugin for use between kdb+ and C#, and may be required depending on the requirements of the project, for basic connections and queries, the default Kx plug-in will be satisfactory.
+While it is possible to construct a bespoke plugin for use between kdb+ and C#, and may be required depending on the requirements of the project, for basic connections and queries, the default KX plug-in will be satisfactory.
 This must then be called by referencing the namespace provided (in this case, it is `kx`).
 After importing `c.cs` into a C# project, it can then be called via the `using` directive: